-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Literary Theory and Interdisciplinary Studies.
 PERIOD: 20th/21st-Century Literature.
 Same as ENGL:4172.

 Development and production of a new work for film or television by writers, directors, actors.